openstack-archive/networking-powervm/doc/source/devref/usage.rst

 .. todo::

-    Add in steps for basic usage of neutron-powervm
+    Add in steps for basic usage of networking-powervm